Mechanism of Action

 Inclusion rationale

-Vitamin B6 contributes to normal energy metabolism, to the normal functioning of the nervous system, to normal psychological functions, to the reduction of tiredness and fatigue, to normal protein and glycogen metabolism and to the regulation of hormonal activity.
-Cofactor of over 150 enzymatic reactions, B6 is primarily involved in amino acid metabolism, neurotransmitter synthesis (serotonin, dopamine, GABA, noradrenaline) and hemoglobin synthesis.
+Vitamin B6 contributes to normal energy-yielding metabolism, to normal functioning of the nervous system, to normal psychological function, to the reduction of tiredness and fatigue, to normal protein and glycogen metabolism and to the regulation of hormonal activity.
+Cofactor of more than 100 enzymes, B6 is primarily involved in amino acid metabolism, neurotransmitter synthesis (serotonin, dopamine, GABA, noradrenaline) and hemoglobin synthesis.
 It also participates in the conversion of tryptophan to niacin (vitamin B3).
-In the methylation cycle, B6 is the cofactor of the transsulfuration pathway of homocysteine, complementary to the remethylation pathway supported by TMG, vitamin B12 and vitamin B9 (all present in the formula).
-This coverage of both metabolic pathways of homocysteine is a deliberate formulation choice.
-The P-5-P (pyridoxal-5-phosphate) form selected is the directly active form, usable by the body without prior hepatic conversion.
-Conventional forms (pyridoxine, pyridoxamine) must be converted to P-5-P by the liver, a step that may be limited in some individuals with genetic polymorphisms of conversion enzymes.
+In the methylation cycle, B6 is the cofactor of the transsulfuration pathway of homocysteine, complementary to the remethylation pathway dependent on vitamins B12 and B9.
+The P-5-P (pyridoxal-5-phosphate) form selected is the coenzyme vitamer, the one enzymes bind to.
+Its activation proceeds through phosphorylation by pyridoxal kinase, without the additional oxidation step that pyridoxine requires.

 Selected form

-Active form of vitamin B6: pyridoxal-5-phosphate (P5P) monohydrate.
-Unlike classic forms (pyridoxine, pyridoxamine), P5P is directly usable by the body without prior hepatic conversion.
-This conversion step can be limiting in certain individuals.
-P5P serves as a coenzyme in over 150 enzymatic reactions, particularly in amino acid metabolism and neurotransmitter synthesis.
-Vitamin B6 contributes to normal nervous system function and to the reduction of tiredness and fatigue.
-Quality: non-GMO, no excipient.
+Active form of vitamin B6: pyridoxal-5-phosphate (P5P) monohydrate, diluted on maltodextrin, its only declared carrier.
+P5P is the vitamer enzymes bind to: it serves as a coenzyme for more than 100 enzymes, particularly in amino acid metabolism and neurotransmitter synthesis.
+Its activation route proceeds through phosphorylation by pyridoxal kinase, without the additional oxidation step that pyridoxine requires.
+Vitamin B6 contributes to normal functioning of the nervous system and to the reduction of tiredness and fatigue.

 Formula dosage